How to discover and control all the cloud applications your company uses

-- Smart Protection: Cloud App Security counts on the information of millions of unique data received by the device signals of Microsoft's customer base to detect incidents and anomalous behavior patterns of the user that may be indicative of a security risk for your company. .
+- Smart Protection: Cloud App Security counts on the information of millions of unique data received by the signals of devices of the Microsoft client base to detect anomalous incidents and behavior patterns of the user that may be indicative of a security risk for your company. .

-- Application risk assessment: Cloud App Security counts on the information of millions of signals received from Microsoft client devices to detect anomalous incidents and behavior patterns of the user that may be indicative of a security risk for your company.
+- Application risk assessment: Cloud App Security counts on the information of millions of signals received from Microsoft client devices to detect anomalous user incidents and behavior patterns that may be indicative of a security risk for your company.

 - Integration with Azure AD: You can consolidate the various identifiers that Cloud App Security collects from a user when accessing different applications in the cloud and unify them with their identification name in the Active Directory of your company.
 In this way you can control more easily the activity in the cloud and can also create customized reports by groups of users or departments (This functionality requires a configuration in the Firewall of the company)